tsleung/reactive-docgen/detailed-setup.md

 ## Before You Begin

 **Important Note:** To run `reactive-docgen`, you need to have Python and `pip` (Python package installer) installed on your computer.
-Python is a programming language, and `pip` is a tool that helps you install additional libraries (like `google-generativeai`) which the tool needs.
+Python is a programming language, and `pip` is a tool that helps you install additional libraries (like `google-genai`) which the tool needs.
 This guide will include some basic instructions; however, if you are not using macOS and are having issues, you may need to search online for specific instructions on how to install Python for your operating system.
 You will also need a Google account with access to the Gemini AI model and a Gemini API key, which you can acquire for free.
 Alternatively, you can use Ollama, a free and open-source tool for running LLMs locally.

 ## Step-by-Step Guide